hannahho11/R-part-2-exercises/README.md

-# Predict Author in R
+# R part 2 exercises for STA380

+ Green Buildings
+ Determine whether green status is the cause of higher rent for commercial buildings in Austin

+ Author Attribution
  Given a train and test set, each with 50 authors with 50 writing samples per author, predict the correct author of each writing sample in the test set.